wiemann/svelte-launchpad/README.md

 ## Export to CSV file
 - Connect with postgres client `psql $DATABASE_URL`.
-- Export data `\COPY "Waitinglist" TO 'waitinglist.csv' CSV HEADER`
+- Export data `\COPY "waitinglist" TO 'waitinglist.csv' CSV HEADER`
 - Exit psql with `exit`

-You can now open the file `waitingli    st.csv`.
+You can now open the file `waitinglist.csv`.

 ## Visually
 Use a db client like pgadmin and use your DATABASE_URL to connect to the server